Plantere/book-store/README.md

 ## Deployment 🚢

-The project is deployed on both Vercel and Render.com.
+The project is deployed on Render.com.
 Follow these steps for deployment:

-- **Frontend (Vercel):** Hosted on Vercel.
-Follow the [Vercel deployment process](https://vercel.com/docs/deployment).
-- **Backend (Render.com):** Hosted on Render.com.
+- **Render.com:** Hosted on Render.com.
 Follow the [Render.com deployment process](https://render.com/docs/deploy-rails).

 Ensure proper configuration for both frontend and backend for seamless integration.